ajant/SimpleArrayLibrary/README.md

 For additional help, look at the tests, additional input scenarios are tested. allElementsEqual
 ------------------------------
+Checks whether all elements of the array are equal and optionally if they are all equal to specified value.
 ```
 SimpleArrayLibrary::allElementsEqual(array(1, 1)); // true
 SimpleArrayLibrary::allElementsEqual(array(1, 2)); // false